-(1) Subject to the willingness of the consumer, BSFIs shall ask for feedback on the following matters:
+- (1) Subject to the willingness of the consumer, BSFIs shall ask for feedback on the following matters:

-(a) Overall satisfaction (whether satisfied, somewhat satisfied, or dissatisfied);
+- (a) Overall satisfaction (whether satisfied, somewhat satisfied, or dissatisfied);

-(b) Processes needing improvement;
+- (b) Processes needing improvement;

-(c) Personnel needing improvement; and
+- (c) Personnel needing improvement; and

-(2) Consumer feedback may be obtained through a feedback form/ customer satisfaction survey available for walk-in complainants, in the website, or through a voice logger system.
+- (d) Any suggestions for improvement.

-(3) Customer feedbacks shall be recorded and analyzed to improve the system and to enhance personnel capabilities in handling complaints.
+- (2) Consumer feedback may be obtained through a feedback form/customer satisfaction survey available for walk-in complainants, in the website, or through a voice logger system. - (3) Customer feedbacks shall be recorded and analyzed to improve the system and to enhance personnel capabilities in handling complaints.